-While discussion with a qualified estate planning attorney is essential when using a Trust, here are some basics about Trusts to better understand how they incorporate with your world.
+While discussion with a qualified estate planning attorney is essential when using a Trust, here are some basics about Trusts to better understand how they mesh with your business world.

 Trusts do two things really well.
 First, they usually help bypass probate.
 If you own property in three different states, then probate must be opened and closed in all states.
-It is long.
+The process is long.
 It is expensive.
 It is public.

 Second, they help you, the dead guy, dictate policy from the grave.
 If you want to ruin a 30 year old’s life, give Junior a million dollars.
 A Trust can dole out money according to a schedule.
 Special needs kid?
 Drug addict?
 Nut-job son-in-law?
 A Trust can protect your interests long after you’re cold.

 Trusts might also protect your children.
 Here’s an example.
 You die.
 Your wife wears a short dress and heels to the funeral, and waits the obligatory 4-6 weeks before dating again.
 She gets married because your dying words were, “I want you to be happy.”
 She lives another decade and then dies suddenly.
 Now this dude whom you never met has all the money and doesn’t care about your kids.
 Wonderful.

 The only difference for women is that men would only wait 2-3 weeks to start dating, the rest remains unchanged.

 Revocable Trusts are also called living Trusts.
 This is where the grantor and the trustee can be the same person.
 If a revocable trust owns real estate, the grantor can burn the place down, paint it purple or sell it.
 Since the grantor has ultimate authority over the trust asset, there is no creditor or asset protection afforded.
 Zippo.
 None.
 Don’t believe the hype the asset protection hype.
 If you want protection, you have to give up control.